smaurice101/readthedocs/docs/source/tmlbuilds.rst

        for each IoT device.
 If voltage or current probabilities are low,

        it is likely the device is not working properly.
+   * - hyperbatch
+     - Set to 1, if you want to sen privateGPT batch grouping

+       of hyperpredictions.
+Or set to 1, if you want to send privateGPT

+       one result of the hyperpredictions at a time.
+For example,

+       if doing anomaly predictions on each IoT device, set hyperbatch to 0

+       and TML will send individyual hyperpredictions to privateGPT, or

+       in a batch.
    * - jsonkeytogather
      - This is the JSON key to use to gather the data for privateGPT.